 Recent Wall Funding Developments and Status of the Project

 In the wake of the government shutdown, Trump made what will likely be his last effort to secure border wall funding before the 2020 presidential election.
 On February 15, 2019, he declared a national emergency regarding the need for new border barriers.
-In theory, such a declaration grants the president the power to divert funds from other government agencies and projects to resolve the emergency.

 The canceled military construction projects include training facilities, a cyber operations center and a new middle school in Kentucky for children of military personnel.
 The middle school is a pet project of Senate Majority Leader Mitch McConnell, one of Trump’s most important congressional allies.